 The Management Discussion and Analysis Report for the year under review as stipulatedunder SEBI Listing Regulations with the Stock Exchanges in India is presented in aseparate section forming part of this Annual Report.

-Minimum one meeting of the Board of Directors is held in each quarter of the FinancialYear.
-The meetings of the Board/ Committees are convened as may be necessary for propermanagement of the business operations of your Company.
+Your Company holds minimum of 4 (four) Board meetings in each calendar year with a gapof not more than one hundred and twenty days between any two consecutive Meetings.Additional meetings of the Board/ Committees are convened as may be necessary for propermanagement of the business operations of your Company.

 Details of attendance of Directors at Board Meetings of your Company held during theyear under review are as follows:

 |Name of the Director ||Category ||No. of meetings entitled to attend ||Leave of absence |